|

 is characteristic of Montalvânia facies petroglyphs; Planalto

 paintings use to be profusely cast on the walls in a confuse manner.
+We can go further than main great stylistic units (tradition,

 style, facies, variety...) that are supposed to characterize wide